 (This is not a sponsored post.)

-This Roasted Poblano Guacamole recipe is one that is amazing not only with chips, but also as a topping on grilled steak, chicken or shrimp.
-Not to mention how divine it is with the usual suspects like tacos, tostadas and burritos!
+This Roasted Poblano Guacamole recipe is amazing not only with chips, but also as a topping on grilled steak, chicken or shrimp.
+Of course it's also fantastic with the usual suspects like tacos, tostadas and burritos!

-- 1 pound poblano peppers (about 3 peppers)
+- 1 pound roasted poblano peppers (click here for How to Roast and Peel Peppers) (about 3 peppers)

 - 1 tablespoon garlic, minced